Framed configuration spaces and exotic spheres: Gluing -presheaves

-The leftmost vertical map is a cocartesian fibration (it classifies the functor $\Map_{\cD_0}(d_0,-)$), so as cocartesian fibrations are closed under pullback, $\pr_2$ is one as well and is thus by \cite[4.1.2.15]{LurieHTT} smooth in the sense of 4.1.2.9 loc.cit..
-The bottom left horizontal map is the inclusion of a terminal object and therefore cofinal, so by 4.1.2.10 loc.cit.\ the upper left horizontal map is also cofinal and thus an equivalence after applying $\lvert-\rvert$ by 4.1.1.3 (3) loc.cit..
-Combining this with the equivalence \eqref{equ:mapping-space-pushout}, we conclude that the composition
+Both squares are pullbacks, by the description of mapping spaces in pullbacks and overcategories as pullbacks and fibres, respectively.
+Hence the outer square is also a pullback.
+But the bottom composition is an equivalence by the adjunction $\kappa_1\vdash\partial_1$, hence the top composition is an equivalence as well, so the top-left corner is contractible which confirms that $(\partial_1(d_1),\epsilon_1)$ is a terminal object.
+Now note that the rightmost vertical map in \eqref{equ:pullback-diagram} is a cocartesian fibration (it classifies the functor $\Map_{\cD_0}(d_0,-)$), so as cocartesian fibrations are closed under pullback \cite[2.4.2.3]{LurieHTT}, $\pr_2$ in \eqref{equ:pullback-diagram} is a cocartesian fibration as well and is thus by 4.1.2.15 loc.cit.\,smooth in the sense of 4.1.2.9 loc.cit..
+Since we saw that the bottom left horizontal map is the inclusion of a terminal object and therefore cofinal, it follows from 4.1.2.10 loc.cit.\ that the upper left horizontal map in \eqref{equ:pullback-diagram} is also cofinal and thus an equivalence after applying $\lvert-\rvert$ by 4.1.1.3 (3) loc.cit..
+Combining this with \eqref{equ:mapping-space-pushout}, we conclude that the composition